Recent Changes to the Canada Labour Codeachkarlaw-admin

 Contact Us for Help

-In the wake of the new regulations, make sure you understand your rights and obligations.
+In the wake of the new regulations and the changes to the Canada Labour Code , make sure you understand your rights and obligations.

 If you are an employer looking to ensure compliance with the new regulations, or an employee seeking to clarify your new entitlements, our team of experienced employment and human rights lawyers are happy to help.

 Disclaimer: This blog is not intended to serve as, or should be construed as legal advice, and is only to provide general information.
 It is in no way particular to your case and should not be relied on in any way.
 No portion or use of this blog will establish a lawyer-client relationship with the author or any related party.
 Should you require legal advice for your particular situation, fill out the contact form, call (800)771-7882, or email [email protected].